iori-yja/smallMTOS/README.md

 	}run_t;

-There is no reason to separate them now, and possiblly will join, but this change make no problem in ARM EABI.
+There is no reason to separate them now, and possiblly will join, but this change won't do nothing running in ARM EABI.
 I'll make sure specification about task.

 In ARM EABI, You can access: (Rp points a run\_t entity.)